IV Drug Use

 People who inject IV drugs are at risk for many illnesses, the most common being hepatitis and HIV.
-Each time they inject a drug, they increase their risk of contracting infections and developing sepsis, whether they use these drugs occasionally or they are addicted to them.
+Each time someone injects a drug, they increase their risk of contracting infections and developing sepsis, whether they use these drugs occasionally or on a regular basis.

 Sepsis, which was often called blood poisoning, is the body’s life-threatening response to infection.
 Like strokes or heart attacks, sepsis is a medical emergency that requires rapid diagnosis and treatment.